syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 # Working with DataForm in Maui DataForm (SfDataForm)

-## Auto-generating DataFormItems for the data field
+## Auto generate data editor

 By default, the `SfDataForm.Items` will be generated based on the property type.
-For example, the `DataFormTextItem` will be created for the `string` type property.
+For example, the `DataFormTextItem` will be generated based on the property type in `DataObject`.
 The `DataFormItem` generation depends on the type and attribute defined for the property.
 The following tables lists the several types of `DataFormItem` and its constraints for auto generation: